Understanding React Hooks: JavaScript Fundamentals

 A primitive value in JavaScript is a value that is not an object: it has no method or properties.

-symbols, numbers (including NaN
+symbols, numbers (including NaN), bigint, and strings.

 A reference value is an object.
 In other words, everything that is not a primitive value: objects, arrays, functions, etc.